 The existing syndicated loan agreement is non-recourse on the sponsors.
 Techgen's obligations thereunder are guaranteed by a Mexican security trust (covering shares, assets, accounts and contract rights), account pledges and certain direct agreements -customary for these type of transactions-.
-The commercial terms and conditions governing the purchase by the Company's Mexican subsidiary, of 22% of the energy generated by Techgen remain substantially unchanged.
+The commercial terms and conditions governing the purchase by the Company's Mexican subsidiary, Tubos de Acero de Mexico, S.A., of 22% of the energy generated by Techgen remain substantially unchanged.

 Under the loan agreement, Techgen is committed to maintain a debt service reserve account covering debt service becoming due during two consecutive quarters; such account is funded by stand-by letters of credit issued for the account of Techgen's sponsors in proportion to their respective participations in Techgen.
-Accordingly, the Company applied for stand-by letters of credit covering 22% of the debt service coverage ratio, which as of June 30, 2024, amounted to \$10.9 million.
+Accordingly, the Company applied for stand-by letters of credit covering 22% of the debt service coverage ratio, which as of September 30, 2024, amounted to \$10.9 million.